vladigleba/vladigleba.github.io/source/_posts/2013-11-08-phindee-a-new-way-to-discover-happy-hours-in-downtown-portland.markdown

 date: 2013-11-08 12:59
 comments: true
 categories: [Projects, Rails, Phindee]
+description: Learn how I built Phindee, a new app that helps you easily find happy hours in downtown Portland.
 ---

 I love Portland.
 It’s a fun, quirky city that makes me feel right at home.
 And the longer I live here, the deeper my affection grows.
 There are many reasons why this is so, but one high on the list is the food scene.
 Now I haven’t lived in any other major city, so I can’t compare, but others who have tend to agree. <!-- more -->